Administration of Medication

 All medicines should be delivered to the school office reception by the parent or carer.

-In no circumstances should medicines be left in a child’s possession.
+Under no circumstances should medicines be left in a child’s possession.
 Teachers and teaching assistants should not take receipt of any medicines.
 All medicines should be stored in accordance with product instructions (paying particular attention to temperature).
-Medicines will normally be kept in the First Aid room fridge and should not be kept in classrooms, with the exception of adrenaline pens and inhalers.
-All medicines must be stored in the supplied container and be clearly labelled with the name of the child; the name and dose of the medicine and the frequency of administration.
+Medicines will be kept in the First Aid room fridge or cupboard and should not be kept in classrooms, with the exception of inhalers and prescribed dermatology products, if safe to do so.
+All medicines must be clearly labelled with the name of the child; the name and dose of the medicine and the frequency of administration.

-All emergency medicines, such as asthma inhalers and adrenaline pens, should be readily available to children and staff and kept in an agreed place in the classroom or First Aid cupboard.
+Adrenaline pens, should be readily available to children and staff and kept in an agreed place (First Aid room).

 Disposal of Medicines

 Parents are responsible for ensuring that date-expired medicines are returned to the pharmacy for safe disposal.